yatta03/112-2PL/hw3/README.md

 the target website is <https://bhuntr.com/tw/competitions>
+[this video](https://youtu.be/BiQzsZaDn4I) will talked about the structure of my codes

 goal:

 <p>get the information of processing competitions(including title, due day, prize, page link, tags), and I want to record all of the appeared tags.</p>